 The main qualifier for staying at the Hope Lodge is living at least 40 miles away from your cancer treatment center and receiving cancer treatment three or more times per week.
 There are no income requirements.
 The length of your stay is determined by the length of your treatment.

 For prostate cancer patients, the Hope Lodge is not available for your implant surgery but is available during the time of your radiation treatment.
-Once the scheduler calls you and gives you the date of your surgery, call Jennifer immediately with the surgery date, and she will provide a Hope Lodge application.
+Once the scheduler calls you and gives you the date of your surgery, call Kathie immediately with the surgery date, and she will provide a Hope Lodge application.
 Once your application has been completed, she will begin your reservation process.
 Please do not wait until you come to Atlanta for your implant surgery to request the Hope Lodge.
-It may take six/seven weeks to get into the Hope Lodge once your name has been placed on the waiting list; however, Jennifer will work to get you in as soon as possible.
+It may take six/seven weeks to get into the Hope Lodge once your name has been placed on the waiting list; however, Kathie will work to get you in as soon as possible.
 Meanwhile, plan to stay temporarily at a secondary location until you can get into the Hope Lodge.
 Should you need other lodging options or secondary lodging options, please contact Jennifer as well – there are great discounts available.

 - A cell phone number